hokus15/home-assistant-config/README.md

 * Notify when the power is back to normal.
 * Notify when the UPS battery has to be replaced.
 * Notify if fence is open form more than 10 minutes.
-* Turn on swimming pool pump every day at 7AM
-* Turn on swimming pool pump every day at 8PM
+* Turn on swimming pool pump based on water temperature (colder less on time) and turn it off just before the peak electricity price.
-* Stop the swimming pool pump depending on the season of the year (3 hours in summer, 2 hours in spring and autumn, 1 hour in winter).

 **Note that the following configuration is not used any more.
 Since version 0.53 a season sensor was released.
 I leave it here only for information purpose.**